grisuno/LazyOwn/README.md

 Returns:
 str: The path of the selected binary.

+## decode
+Decodes base64 data received from the server output.

+Parameters:
+data (str): Encoded base64 data from the server.

+Returns:
+str: Decoded string output, or an error message if decoding fails.

+## get_command
+Reads a command from standard input and initiates a thread to send the command to the target server.

+## send_command
+Constructs and sends an SQL payload with xp_cmdshell and certutil for command execution and exfiltration.

+Parameters:
+cmd (str): Command to be executed on the remote MSSQL server.

+## activate_server
+Activates the HTTP server and fetches the first command from the user.

+Parameters:
+httpd (HTTPServer): The server instance to activate.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.